lovisXII/RiVer_SoC/README.md

 # Introduction :

 This project started as a project of our 1st year Master and aimed to modernise the architecture studied at Sorbonne University.\
-We were offered to continue this project during a 3 month Internship from July 2022 to August 2022.\
+We were offered to continue this project during a 3 month Internship from June 2022 to August 2022.\
 This project is the result of about 8 months of works.\
 It was realised by :